QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 plt.show()
 ```

+At the start of this lecture, we noted  how US GDP came from "nowhere" at the start of the 19th century to rival and then overtake the GDP of the British Empire
+by the end of the 19th century, setting the geopolitical stage for the "American (twentieth) century".

+Let's move forward in time and start roughly where Tooze's graph stopped after World War II.

+In the spirit of Tooze's chapter 1 analysis, doing this will provide some information about geopolitical realities today.

 ### The modern era (1950 to 2020)

 The following graph displays how quickly China has grown, especially since the late 1970s.